Conengmo/battle_map_tv/README.md

 - Doesn't use a browser.
 - Works offline, no subscription or anything, fully open source.
 - Import images to display on the tv.
-- Scale and pan the image.
+- Scale, pan and rotate the image.
 - Overlay a 1-inch grid.
 - Automatically detect the grid in an image and scale to 1 inch.
 - Save settings so images load like you had them last time.